vybeauregard/Yii2BookErrata/README.md

   - `1885OS_Code/crmapp/tests/acceptance/EditServiceCept.php`
   - `1885OS_Code/crmapp/tests/acceptance/DeleteServiceCept.php`

 > The test imported from the code bundle has made a ton of assumptions about or project, many of which are incorrect.
-To compensate for this, the files I have copied from a `basic` Yii install so far include:
+To compensate for this, the files I have copied from a `basic` Yii install include:
 - `models/User.php`
 - `models/ContactForm.php`
 - `models/EntryForm.php`